Joy is a wonderful word that can be attributed to the feeling of pleasure and happiness. It is what people feel when they are in a really good mood.

 Where To Find Joy

 This starts from the beginning.
-After God created the earth, it was full of darkness and chaos until God set in.
-Through His Spirit, He began to create.
+The earth was full of darkness and chaos until God set in through His Spirit began to create.
 He looked at His creation and saw that it was very good.
 This is where joy begins.
 People naturally find joy in the good things of life.
 Here are some examples found in the Scriptures:

 Abundance of Flocks and Harvest